rallg/novelette/README.md

 The same developer created the `novel` document class, which does more, but is harder to learn and use.
 It is already in TeXlive and at CTAN.

-Update: November 25, 2023: Novelette is now alpha test stage.
+Update: December 5, 2023: Novelette is now alpha test stage.
 There will be many tweaks and better documentation, but "it works".
 Originally this was intended for release (to beta stage) in October, but there have been some excellent code enhancements, thus delay.
-The current code, here at GitHub, will not be updated untill the enhancements have been more thoroughly tested.
+Documentation lags!.